Accuracy International Arctic Warfare: AT AICS stock

 An AT series Accuracy International Chassis System (AICS stock) is also available for Remington 700 short and long bolt action based rifles, Savage M10 short action and Tikka T3 short action rifles.

 Variants

 There are two main types of AW series models.
 Models offered by AI, and type classified models in service with governments.
 AW models are related to, but not necessarily exactly synonymous with specific models adopted by countries.

 PM (Precision Marksman)

 The rifle from which the Arctic Warfare family was developed.
 In this original form, it entered service in the UK in the mid-1980s, and designated as the L96A1 (chambered for 7.62×51mm NATO).
+35 suppressed guns known as the PM-SD were built and were exclusively used by UK special forces.
+(Two were purchased by the Metropolitan Police, but never used.)

 AW (Arctic Warfare)

-The basic 'improved' version of the L96A1.
+The basic "improved" version of the L96A1.
 The name stems from special features designed to enable operation in extremely cold climates.

 Adopted as the following (All versions mentioned are chambered for the 7.62×51mm NATO cartridge and uses a 10-round detachable magazine):